|Notice of Intent Release Date||January 9, 2020|

 - Defining patient populations in the PCRC that can be enrolled in future studies.

-- Projects using the PCRC Data Repository to engage in measurement development/validation and secondary data analysis.
+- Projects utilizing the PCRC Data Repository to engage in measurement development/validation and secondary data analysis.

 Section II: Eligibility Information